 Two formal ways to shrink the blind spot and the unknown knowledge are psychotherapy and psychological testing.
 When I was in private practice I frequently saw people who simply wanted to know themselves better.
 Sometimes this was precipitated by a loss, setback, or interpersonal conflict, but often the motivating factor was to grow spiritually, emotionally, and/or socially.
 If you choose to pursue psychotherapy, I encourage you to pick a therapist who predominantly helps you identify and build on your strengths, rather than one who dwells on everything you need to “fix” about yourself.

 When starting psychotherapy with someone, I usually invited them to take some psychological tests to facilitate the process.
 There are many psychological tests available that are remarkably accurate in revealing previously unknown aspects of yourself, and with the rapid growth of positive psychology, there are many tests to measure the healthy aspects of psychological functioning such as curiosity, optimism, resilience, happiness, and emotional intelligence.
-A lot of tests can be self-administered online, but not all of them a valid, so be cautious about giving the results too much credibility without the guidance of a psychologist well-trained in psychological testing.
+A lot of tests can be self-administered online, but not all of them are valid, so be cautious about giving the results too much credibility without the guidance of a psychologist who is well-trained in psychological testing.

 Listening to Your Pain and Your Joy